CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

    Note: Police must try to arrest first; after 5 seconds, they may kill the player resisting arrest.

-4. Bank security is NOT a part of Civil Protection.
-The only case where they may enforce the laws is when defending the bank.

-5. SWAT/Civil Protection MUST defend the PD and bank whilst they are being raided.
+4. SWAT/Civil Protection MUST defend the PD and Mayor's vault whilst they are being raided.
 Not doing so is Fail RP.

-6. Civil Protection members are NOT allowed to arrest hobos during a lockdown since they have no home.
+5. Civil Protection members are NOT allowed to arrest hobos during a lockdown since they have no home.

-7. Do not randomly weapon check someone unless they’re inside the PD.
+6. Do not randomly weapon check someone unless they’re inside the PD.

-8. Do not raid without a warrant.
+7. Do not raid without a warrant.
 A building open to the public does not require a warrant to go into unless there is a closed-off private area such as a back room.

-9. The mayor and police officers may not have a base, however they may base inside the PD as long as there is no prop blocking.
+8. The mayor and police officers may not have a base, however they may base inside the PD as long as there is no prop blocking.
 They may also build directly outside the PD on the sidewalk.

-10. Laws must make sense in a real life scenario.
-(No silly laws I.E. Breathing, Living, Walking, ect.)
+9. Laws must make sense in a real life scenario.
+(No silly laws I.E. Breathing, Living, Walking, etc.)
+   - Targeting standard Garry's Mod items (Physgun, Toolgun, Gravity Gun, etc.) in laws is not allowed.
+   - There cannot be any laws that legalize random search warrants.

-11. Jaywalking cannot be made illegal.
+10. Jaywalking cannot be made illegal.

-12. Baton rushing is allowed with a valid arrest reason.
+11. Baton rushing is allowed with a valid arrest reason.
 Tasers are used as aids in arresting.

-13. Do not abuse items given to you for law enforcement.
-(Flashbangs, mustard gas, ect.)
+12. Do not abuse items given to you for law enforcement.
+(Handcuffs, tasers, ect.)
 Only use them in self defense.

-14. Only the mayor, SWAT, secret service and police officers may enforce laws.
+13. Only the mayor, SWAT, secret service, Batman, and police officers may enforce laws.

-15. Police may not lock the front door of the Police Department.
+14. Police may not lock the front door of the Police Department.

-16. If you leave your cell while arrested you are AOS/KOS...
+15. If you leave your cell while arrested you are AOS/KOS...

-17. The mayor, police officers, secret service and bank security are allowed to own money printers as long as they are stored in the bank.
+16. The mayor, police officers, and secret service are allowed to own money printers as long as they are stored in the Mayor's Vault in PD.

-18. Sweps can only be made illegal if they can deal damage to a player.
+17. Sweps can only be made illegal if they can deal damage to a player.

-19. You may not build in the police department, or lock the doors while it is under attack or being raided.
+18. You may not build in the police department, or lock the doors while it is under attack or being raided.

-20. CP has no gang affiliation as they play a separate role in jobs.
-(Killing a fellow CP due to them not being in your gang).
+19. CP has no gang affiliation as they play a separate role in jobs.
+(Killing a fellow CP due to them not being in your gang is not allowed).

 ## Default Laws Of The Land: